 The Dartmouth MCB program is made up of:

-- a diverse population of 176 students from across the United States and twenty different countries.
+- a diverse population of over 168 students from across the United States and twenty different countries.

 - faculty from Geisel School of Medicine and Dartmouth College who are based across the college campus and at the Dartmouth-Hitchcock Medical Center.

 - a network of interdisciplinary collaborations between labs, departments, schools that are funded by extramural and intramural funding.